RJHFMSTR/THORIN/docs/docs/tutorials/chrx.md

 In the first script, `pipeline/step1.2_parental_side_determination/step0_chrX_ibd/step1_map_IBD_all.sh`, we use THORIN to map IBD on chromosome X for the entire cohort with groups of surrogate parents.

-In the second script, `pipeline/step1.2_parental_side_determination/step0_chrX_ibd/step2_assign_parental_side_and_plot.R`, we use the validation cohort to derive a probability of a reltive being on the paternal or maternal side given it's chromosome X IBD sharing with the focal individual.
+In the second script, `pipeline/step1.2_parental_side_determination/step0_chrX_ibd/step2_assign_parental_side_and_plot.R`, we use the validation cohort to derive a probability of a relative being on the paternal or maternal side given it's chromosome X IBD sharing with the focal individual.
+We compute the accuracy of this process and we probabilistically assign each relative group to a parental side.

+After running those two script on the KGP example data, you should have the following figure: